Applying to Business School - US or UK?

 Here are some of the main differences in applying to business school in the US and the UK.

-Are you keen on studying business abroad but are having trouble deciding between studying in the USA or the UK?
-Both countries are known for their excellence in education and the quality of their higher education institutions.
-Here we outline the main differences between applying to the United States versus the United Kingdom so you can determine which best suits your wants and needs.
+Are you keen on studying business abroad but can't decide between studying in the US or the UK?
+Both countries are known for their excellence and quality of their higher education institutions.
+Here, we outline the main differences between applying to the US versus the UK so you can determine which best suits your wants and needs.

-For entry into a US post-graduate program, students need to complete 16 years of schooling and if you are applying for a business program, you will also need to take the GMAT exam.
+For entry into a US postgraduate program, students need to complete 16 years of schooling (grades K-12 plus undergraduate studies) and if you are applying for a business program, you will also need to take the GMAT exam.
 Some universities require some work experience.
+Some business schools will require a specific undergraduate GPA as well.
 International students also need to take either the TOEFL or IELTS to show their English proficiency.

 Tuition and Cost of Living